Estimate Time8 min

 Tax-deferred annuities No contribution limit**

-Not subject to RMD rules for nonqualified assets
+No RMD rules for nonqualified assets

 After-tax

 *The change in the RMD age requirement from 72 to 73 only applies to individuals who turn 73 on or after January 1, 2023.
-Please consult with your tax professional regarding the impact of this change on future RMDs.

 **Issuing insurance companies reserve the right to limit contributions.

-Account selection: When you review the tax impact of your investments, consider locating and holding investments that generate certain types of taxable distributions within a tax-advantaged account rather than a taxable account.
+Account selection.
+When you review the tax impact of your investments, consider locating and holding investments that generate certain types of taxable distributions within a tax-advantaged account rather than a taxable account.
 That approach may help to maximize the tax treatment of these accounts.

 Reduce taxes